 On January 18, the Centers for Medicare and Medicaid Services (CMS) Innovation Center announced a new Part D Payment Modernization Model for Part D plans.
 The aim of this five-year model is to reduce Medicare expenditures by creating incentives to reduce catastrophic phase spending and reinsurance subsidy payments.
-CMS also announced updates to the Value-Based Insurance Design (VBID) Model for the CY2020 bid year.
+CMS also announced updates to the Value-Based Insurance Design (VBID) Model for the calendar year (CY) 2020 bid year.

 Plans may apply to participate in one or both of these models with applications accepted through March 15, 2019.
 CMS will be releasing additional details and actuarial guidance in the near future.